Staying fully hydrated when exercising can be a challenge, especially for those who are training hard for an event like a marathon...

 Electrolytes are found in the blood, sweat and other bodily fluids and have an important role in maintaining fluid balance within the body.
 Sodium is the most important electrolyte for hydration, while others include potassium and chloride.
 Sodium levels in the blood are tightly controlled.
 Fluid and electrolytes are lost in sweat and therefore need to be replaced.
 Sodium allows the body to absorb and retain more fluid, thus helping to maintain hydration.

-You can top up your sodium levels with sports drinks and gels, which are an easy way to absorb and retain fluid during a long run or race.
+You can top up your sodium levels with sports drinks and gels, which are an easy way to absorb and retain fluid during heavier sweat losses (e.g. during the race or running in the heat).

 Can I just drink water during a marathon, as I don't like sports drinks?